rvalieris/hyperdrive/docs/guide.md

 * `hyperdrive.rule`, the snakemake rule that created the job
 * `hyperdrive.wildcards.<x>`, wildcards of the job

+## Extra features

+Besides threads/mem and disk you can also further narrow instance-types by requesting extra features:

+* `resources: avx=N`
+  * `avx=1` for instances with AVX
+  * `avx=2` for instances with AVX2
+  * `avx=3` for instances with AVX512

 ## Tips & Gotchas

+* aws instance-types sizes follow a power of 2 law, if your job requests 5 threads you will get a 8-core instance, so its better to either use 4 or 8 threads, same idea for memory.

+* be careful with short-lived jobs, if you have many short-lived jobs try to run all of them as a single job to minimize the overhead of launching a new ec2 instance.

 * aws have quotas/limits on how much of a resource you can use, you might need to contact support to increase these limits if you want to run big workflows.